springfall2008/batpred/docs/config-yml-settings.md

 - **car_charging_threshold** - Sets the threshold above which is assumed to be car charging and ignore (default 6 = 6kw)
 - **car_charging_energy** - Set to a HA entity which is incrementing kWh data for the car charger, will be used instead of threshold for more accurate car charging data to filter out

+- **switch.predbat_octopus_intelligent_charging** - When enabled Predbat will plan charging around the Intelligent Octopus slots, taking it into account for battery load and generating the slot information

 ## Planned car charging